Athelios/OverDark/README.md

 ```

 ### Run
-Application is based on web server so after running local web server you can connect by web browser address (recommended Chrome)
+Application is based on web server so after running local web server you can connect by web browser (recommended Chrome)
 ```
 python3 game.py [ip, port]